-where $\bar{H}$ is defined as in \Cref{eq:secondOrderHam}, and $\widehat{H}$ as in \Cref{eq:secondOrderHam_other}.
-This is a consequence of the fact that polynomials are continuous functions, and $\mathcal{F}$ is dense in the space of continuously differentiable scalar valued functions with respect to the $C^1-$topology.
-The proof can then be concluded by Gronwall's inequality as in the proof of \Cref{lemma:weierstrass} \end{proof} We remark that in particular one can take $\varepsilon=t^2/N^2$ and get the same approximation accuracy as in \Cref{lemma:polynomialTuraev}.
+where $\bar{H}$ is defined as in \Cref{eq:secondOrderHam}.
+This is a consequence of the fact that polynomials are \two{continuously differentiable} functions, and $\mathcal{F}\two{_\sigma}$ is dense in the space of continuously differentiable scalar-valued functions with respect to the $C^1-$topology. {Let us introduce the function $\tau:\Omega\to [0,1]$ defined as